 - Loss of pigments in the cells and tissues that line the inside of your mouth and nose (mucous membranes)

 - Loss of pigment or change in color of the inner layer of the eyeball (retina)

-- Discolored patches around the area like armpits, navel, genitals and rectum
+- Discolored patches around the area like armpits, navel, genitals, and rectum

-Vitiligo can start developing at any age, but most often appears before the age of 20. on the condition of vitiligo you have, the discolored patches may cover following parts of body:
+Vitiligo can start developing at any age, but most often appears before the age of 20. on the condition of vitiligo you have, the discolored patches may cover following parts of the body:

 - Many parts of your body.
 This is the most common type of vitiligo, called generalized vitiligo, the discolored patches often progress similarly on neighboring body parts (symmetrically).

 - Only one side or part of your body.
 This type of vitiligo is called segmental vitiligo, tends to occur at a younger age, it progresses for a year or more, then stops.

 - One of only a few areas of your body.
 This type of vitiligo is called localized (focal) vitiligo.